Counselling & Psychotherapy

 Finding sustainable ways forward that make sense to you

-At different times in our lives, we can find ourselves stuck — carrying thoughts and feelings that have become difficult to hold alone.
+At different times in our lives, we can find ourselves stuck — carrying thoughts and feelings that have become difficult to hold or navigate.
 On the outside, things might look fine.
 Inside, it can feel very different.

 People come to see me for a variety of reasons.
 I enjoy this diversity and welcome all enquiries.